ApprenticeFoundry/FoundryBlazor/COPILOT_REFERENCE.md

 # FoundryBlazor Library - Copilot Reference Guide

+please create a reference document for this library that a copilot could use to make decisions about calling functions or integrating this library

 ## Overview

 FoundryBlazor is a sophisticated Blazor library that provides Visio-like diagramming and graphics capabilities with both 2D and 3D rendering support.
 It integrates Three.js for 3D graphics and provides a comprehensive framework for building interactive diagramming applications in Blazor.